 - The unit cannot have a temporary CPH (tCPH) or Temporary Land Association (TLA) registered against it.

-- The default position is that no surveillance testing of cattle is carried out in LFUs in England.
+- In England, the default position is that no TB testing of cattle is carried out in LFUs.
 However, APHA has the option to test in exceptional circumstances, for example if high numbers of carcases with lesions suspicious of TB are identified at slaughter.

-- Cattle can be sourced under a general licence from multiple OTF premises in any area of England, Scotland and Wales.
+- Multiple OTF holdings in any area of England, Scotland and Wales

-- Imported cattle can move into LFUs subject to compliance with specific import requirements.
+- Imported cattle subject to compliance with specific import requirements

 To apply to APHA for approval of an LFU, you need to read the guidance notes and complete the application form, both available on GOV.UK.
 Please make sure that you supply all relevant supporting documents (e.g. site plan), otherwise your application may be delayed.
-If you need help completing the application form, or require more information, contact APHA using the Defra Rural Services Helpline on 03000 200 301.
+If you need help completing the application form, or require more information:

 APHA will assess your application form and may need to contact you for additional information.
 An APHA vet will then visit the unit to check that the terms and conditions of approval and operation can be met.
 If the visit is satisfactory then APHA will approve the unit.
 If the terms and conditions cannot be met then APHA will explain the reasons why, and what needs to be done to approve the unit.

-A unique CPH number will be issued for the LFU by the Rural Payments Agency (RPA) once the unit has been approved.
+A unique CPH number will be issued for the LFU by the Rural Payments Agency (RPA) in England or Rural Payments Wales (RPW) once the unit has been approved.
 APHA will guide you through the application process and it’s important that you retain all documentation relating to your application.